2023 - 2024 Junior High Schedule

 Note: A 7th grader who successfully completes this class may be allowed to take HS Spanish 1 as an 8th grader.

-Walking in Truth will be offered each year with three years of content on a three year rotation – The Christian Worldview, Competing Worldviews, and Christianity in Action.
-These classes do not have to be taken in order.
-Please note: The fall semester will cover Worldview, while the spring semester will focus on learning bible study strategies.
+Walking in Truth will be offered each year with three years of content on a three-year rotation – The Christian Worldview, Competing Worldviews, and Christianity in Action.
+These classes do not have to be taken in order

 Teacher: Tammy Cannon